msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     ![alt text](https://i.imgur.com/x2OO1lW.png)

-    The top five correlators of HPS (*within the 95th percentile and above*) in order of importance:
+    The top five correlators of HPS in order of importance:
     - Using more regrowth heavy rotations
     - Having less healers in your raid
     - Being Nature's Grace spec